 TEMPID Unexpanded household ID

-PUMA PUMA code for HH record
+PUMA PUMA code for household record

-WGTP Housing Weight
+NEWWEIGHT Housing Weight

 FINALPUMSID HH ID generated during population synthesis